CiscoDevNet/node-sparkbot-samples/docs/GuideToRunOnCloud9.md

-# "How to" Guide: run your Cisco Spark Bot on Cloud 9
+# "How to" Guide: run your Cisco Spark bot on Cloud 9

 [Cloud9](https://c9.io/) is a Cloud IDE from which you can edit nodejs source code, but also run and debug your bots.